-The adoption rules vary depending on the type of adoption concerned.
+The adoption rules vary depending on the type of adoption.

 There may be specific requirements that must be met for different types of adoption.

-The Joint Council on Adoption consists of three members, a social worker, a doctor and a legal expert.
 The adoption application must be submitted along with information on income, assets and health.
-Applicants are also required to state whether they have been convicted.
+Applicants are also required to state whether they have been convicted of a crime.

 Til toppen af siden